Baby, I Couldn't See: Reception

 The song was reviewed in the "Blind Date" section of the November 8, 1969 issue of Melody Maker by Steve Marriott of Small Faces and Jerry Shirley.
-Jerry asked if it was The Foundations and said that he tried to cheat but couldn't read the writing.
+Jerry asked if it was The Foundations and said that he tried to cheat but could not read the writing.
 Steve said that he could see it at the Top of the Pops but said that he thought that "they" weren't that knocked out with it because "they" could do better.

 It was also reviewed in the November 8 issue of New Musical Express by Derek Johnson.
 He mentioned that the Foundations had dissolved their partnership with their Macaulay, Macleod song writing team.
 The chart potential was noted.
 Johnson also mentioned that their previous single which was a ballad, and a thoroughly competent disc that just didn't catch on.
 This song had reverted to their happy effervescent style.
 He said that this could put them back in the chart.

 An article appeared in the November 15 issue of New Musical Express about the B side of the single, "Penny Sir" which was composed by Colin Young.
 It explained that the song was being adopted as the official song for the Save the Children Fund.
 The group was donating the royalties from "Penny Sir" to the fund as well as performance royalties.
 The Foundations were also planning a concert at the Royal Albert Hall to support the cause.